JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 <TOCInline toc={props.toc} asDisclosure />

-I unapologetically shill for Rust any chance I get.
-I annoy my coworkers any chance I get to say how things would be better if we just used Rust.
-It's basically a meme at this point so no one actually listens to me (rightfully so).
+I unapologetically shill Rust every chance I get, annoying my coworkers by insisting that everything would be better if we just used Rust.
+At this point, it has become a bit of a meme, so no one really listens to me (rightfully so).

-So to finally stop the meme I figured I would start researching ways we could actually incorporate Rust into our systems.
-Ideally we would make a new service in Rust, but we aren't big on microservices (yet).
-So the best path would be to call rust directly from node.
+To finally put an end to the meme, I decided to research ways we could incorporate Rust into our systems.
+Ideally, we would create a new service in Rust, but since we are not yet big on microservices, the best approach would be to call Rust directly from our Node monolith.

-Since Node is written in C++ it has ways to call out to native code via [addons](https://nodejs.org/api/addons.html), the library [napi-rs](https://napi.rs/) helps with the boilerplate of exposing rust code as a node addon.
+Since Node is written in C++, it provides ways to call native code via [addons](https://nodejs.org/api/addons.html).
+The [napi-rs](https://napi.rs/) library helps with the boilerplate of exposing Rust code as a Node addon.

 Napi-rs along with generating the node addon will also generate typescript type definitions and has a nice CLI to more easily make addons for all popular systems/architectures.